 We have a wonderful outdoor area, and use it to help children develop in all areas of the curriculum.
+We provide lots of opportunities for learning mathematics, we have a reading area outside, lots of markmaking and writing activities, perhaps writing recipes in our mud kitchen.
 Children can make and perform their own music in our music shed, or can dress-up and put on a show on our stage.
 The children develop their gross-motor skills by using bikes, scooters, space hoppers, and by climbing on our natural wooden climbing frame.
 The children interact so positively with their friends when building together, creating their own spaces for role play, or creating an obstacle course for others to complete.
-Among the many proven benefits of outdoor learning, we believe time spent outdoors stimulates children's imagination, helps build their social and communication skills, and promotes a healthy and active lifestyle.
+Among the many proven benefits of outdoor learning, we believe time spent outdoors stimulates children's imagination, helps build their social communication skills, and promotes a healthy and active lifestyle.